rdsea/ROHE/README.md

 #### 1.2.1 Registration Service

 - This service allows users to register and unregister applications.
 It is served by the FastAPI application in `src/rohe/service/observation_service_fastapi.py`, backed by routers under `src/rohe/api/routes/`.
-- Currently this service supports MongoDB as database and AMPQ as communication protocol.
+- Currently this service supports MongoDB as database and AMQP as communication protocol.
 The service will also support other communication protocols and databases

 #### 1.2.2 Observation Agent